idaholab/moose/docs/content/doc_generation/MooseFlavoredMarkdown.md

 ![Diffusion.C::computeQpResidual](framework/src/kernels/Diffusion.C::computeQpResidual)
 -->

+!!! warning "Warning"
     This method uses the clang parser directly, which can be slow.
 Thus, in general source code should be included using the line and range match methods above and this method reserved for cases where those methods fail to capture the necessary code.

 ### Input File Block